Vijayag04/vijayag04/README.md

 I am passionate about utilizing data analysis skills and technology to find solutions to real-world problems and developing thoughtful and efficient solutions.

-I enjoy gardening, cooking, hiking and listening to music.
+I also enjoy gardening, cooking, hiking and listening to music.

 ### Blog
 https://gvijayared.medium.com/